College Regulations & Guidelines

 It is important to stress that your son be properly presented for school in terms of:

-•his hair being of natural colour, above the shirt collar and eyebrows and no shorter than a blade three or four.
+• his hair being of natural colour, above the shirt collar and eyebrows and no shorter than a blade two.

 The uniform is as follows: